mit-nlp/MITIE/README.md

 tools.
 This first release includes a named entity recognizer.
 Subsequent versions will add tools for part of speech tagging, relationship extraction, interfaces for training your own custom extractors, and various other tools.

-This first release of MITIE includes a C API.
+The first release of MITIE includes only a C API.
 However the next releases will add easy to use bindings to other langauges beginning with python and java.

 # Using MITIE